RichiH/vcsh/README.md

 ### available.d ###

 The files you see in $XDG_CONFIG_HOME/mr/available.d are mr configuration files that contain the commands to manage (checkout, update etc.) a single repository. vcsh repo configs end in .vcsh, git configs end in .git, etc. This is optional and your preference.
-For example, this is what a zsh.mrconfig with read-only access to my zshrc repo looks likes.
-I.e. in this specific example, push can not work.
+For example, this is what a zsh.vcsh with read-only access to my zshrc repo looks likes.
+I.e. in this specific example, push can not work as you will be using the author's repository.
+This is for demonstration, only.
+Of course, you are more than welcome to clone from this repository and fork your own.

     [$XDG_CONFIG_HOME/vcsh/repo.d/zsh.git]
     checkout = vcsh clone 'git://github.com/RichiH/zshrc.git' zsh